mike-barber/rust-fast-linear-estimator/README.md

 [1]  9.025013 27.199159 63.797393
 ```

+# ARM support

+On Rust `nightly`, we have support for `aarch64` (ARM 64) intrinsics.
+I've added a variant of the same algorithm to test it on ARM too, and verified it works on both my RaspberryPi 4 (with Ubuntu, because Raspbian is still 32b), and on an AWS Graviton2 (c6.g) server.

+A bit of extra work was required figuring out how to use the conditional compilation effectively, and working out how to cross-compile for ARM from my workstation.
+It takes a while to build on the Pi, and it's a lot faster finding issues with the checked running on a fast machine.
+It's also worth noting that ARM intrinsics are still only supported in `nightly` Rust.
+I didn't want the whole project to require `nightly`, so it's configured to build the x86_64 configuration on stable.
+There's an addition to the [build.rs](fast-linear-estimator/build.rs) script to flip a feature switch on: `nightly`; and this enables the required `stdsimd` and `asm` features at crate level: `#![cfg_attr(feature = "nightly", feature(stdsimd, asm))]`

+It's also worth nothing that we don't have a full set of ARM intrinsics available in Rust yet either, as far as I can tell from the [core::arch::aarch64](https://doc.rust-lang.org/core/arch/aarch64/index.html) documentation.
+It's a work in progress, and I'm sure they'll be there fairly soon.
+Examples currently include `dup`, `fmin` and `fmax` (vector-vector), `frintm`, etc.

+I'd assumed I could just use the intrinsics like on x86_64, but landed up using inline assembly instead due to several of them being missing.
+This was actually a really interesting detour into the world of ARM assembly.
+Since it's my first foray into ARM and inline assembly in Rust, I'm quite sure it's horrible.
+But it does work, and appears to be reasonably fast.

+I've copied benchmark results into the [saved_results](saved_results) directory, for both my RaspberryPi 4 and AWS Graviton2 runs.

+ARM in Rust is also an interesting potential use, as C# does not have ARM intrinsics yet.
+It could be useful as a way to leverage that sort of hardware until C# supports the intrinsics natively.
+The above benchmarks are exactly this: calling Rust with ARM assembly from C#.

 # Future plans

+It'll be interesting to keep an eye on Rust SIMD in general, particularly the [packed_simd](https://rust-lang.github.io/packed_simd/packed_simd/) work going on.

 ## C# intrinsics

 C# now supports x86_64 intrinsics, so I will probably add the identical algorithm in C# and compare the performance.
 This wasn't really the point of this work though: I really wanted to work out how to attach a fast algorithm written in Rust to C#.

 Some initial experimentation with C# suggested the performance would be good, but not quite on par with Rust since the compiler can't optimise as effectively.
 However, we are paying a small interop cost calling Rust, so it may prove to be just as effective overall.

-## ARM support

-On Rust `nightly`, we have support for `aarch64` (ARM 64) intrinsics.
-It'll be interesting to add a variant of the same algorithm to test it on ARM too.
-I've already verified this works on my RaspberryPi 4 (with Ubuntu, because Raspbian is still 32b).
-Some work needs to be done around figuring out how to use the conditional compilation effectively, and working out how to cross-compile for ARM from my workstation.
-It takes a while to build on the Pi ;)

-It's also an interesting potential use, as C# does not have ARM intrinsics yet.
-If it works well on the Pi, I should probably benchmark it on some powerful hardware, like an AWS Graviton2 instance.
-It could be useful as a way to leverage that sort of hardware until C# supports the intrinsics natively.

-It'll be interesting to keep an eye on Rust SIMD in general, particularly the [packed_simd](https://rust-lang.github.io/packed_simd/packed_simd/) work going on.

 ## Build process improvements